 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Overview of prenatal screening and diagnosis of Down syndrome
+Down syndrome: Overview of prenatal screening

-First trimester combined test and integrated tests for screening for Down syndrome and trisomy 18
+First-trimester combined test and integrated tests for screening for Down syndrome and trisomy 18

 Laboratory issues related to maternal serum screening for Down syndrome